-Shazia Mirza’s Favourite Places
+Shazia Mirza’s Fav Places

 Rarely have I laughed out loud so much while interviewing a celeb.
 That Shazia is well funny - who else would pick the M40 services as a favourite place?!

 Shazia Mirza is one of the top comedians in the UK, with an award-winning live show and with regular appearances on TV and radio.
 She’s actually well funny – just read this!

 I have a friend who lives in Cheltenham who I went to school with and she’s always going on about Bicester Village.
 I’m not really into fashion but she kept saying, ‘Oh but you must come here, you can get anything you want really cheap’.
 I didn’t think it was that cheap – I mean, yes, you can get a jacket reduced from £5000 to £2000 – but what I did love was just walking from shop to shop, everything in one place, lovely cafes and all that stuff.
 Really this is a place for divorced women with loads of money – who else goes shopping for a £5000 jacket on a Wednesday afternoon?

 A friend and I went to Chipping Norton’s farmers market a while back.
 Our car got clamped and basically they built the market around the car.
 The clampers weren’t allowed to release it until 6pm so we stayed all day.
 It was good fun at the market actually, quite entertaining with lots of street performers, organic food, home made this-and-that.
 Chipping Norton seemed quite a vibrant place.
 A good option on a Sunday if you’re car is clamped.